 The SKILSAW Worm Drive Table Saw is a contractor saw that doesn’t need specially reinforced bases.
 This jobsite table saw packs a punch with a 15-amp dual-field motors that improve the cutting speed at 3,650 rotations per minute.

 The worm drive motor takes the power a step further by boosting the torque.
-In our tests, the performance of this jobsite table saw model is comparable to that of an industrial cabinet saw.
+During testing, the performance of this jobsite table saw model is comparable to that of an industrial cabinet saw.
 And with a 10-inch blade, this tool can handle most projects.

 You get a 30.5-inch rip capacity and 3-5/8″ as cutting depth of 90 degrees for deep rip cuts or 2-1/4 inches deep at an angle of 45 degrees.
 The SKILSAW SPT99-11 comes with a mobile base so you don’t have to purchase that separately.
 Overall, it’s one of the best contractor table saws we’ve tested.